amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     Alexa, open stanford calendar get events for today

-    Your Office 365 Calendar events are spoken for today and you are out of office, still at home, proably having breakfast.
+    Your Office 365 Calendar events are spoken for today and you are out of office, still at home,

+    probably having breakfast.